• Twitter

 Assisted Living combines a home-like setting with personal support services to provide a safer and more monitored environment than what’s available through home care services.
 Assisted living facilities provide older adults with a less-restrictive alternative to a nursing facility.
 Individuals who meet level-of-care needs and meet established financial criteria may be eligible for Ohio’s Assisted Living Waiver Program.

 The Assisted Living option is best for individuals who need some services but are still fairly independent.
-Residential assisted living facilities provide environments that are designed to keep seniors active but safe.
+Residential assisted living facilities provide environments that are designed to keep aging adults active but safe.
 Assisted Living promotes aging in place by supporting a consumer’s desire for independence, choice, and privacy.
 The services help preserve the dignity of the individual, as well as maintaining ties to family and friends.

 Catholic Social Services of the Miami Valley can help you determine whether you’re eligible for the waiver program, make sure the assisted living facility you’ve chosen is appropriately licensed and certified, and complete the enrollment process.